 Biodiesel is the first and only EPA-designated Advanced Biofuel being produced on a commercial scale nationwide, and there are compelling U.S. public policy benefits for increasing its use and production through strong domestic energy policies such as the Renewable Fuel Standard and the biodiesel tax incentive.
 With less than a decade of commercial-scale production, biodiesel remains a young, maturing industry that needs incentives and support to break into a market that has been dominated by the global petroleum industry for decades.
 Please visit our Fueling Action page to learn more about our federal priorities and how you can get involved, please visit our Fueling Action page.
 The benefits of biodiesel are clear:

 The Biodiesel Industry is Creating Jobs and Making a Positive Contribution to the Economy: The biodiesel industry has plants in nearly every state in the nation using an increasingly diverse mix of feedstocks, and the industry’s growth has helped diversify our energy supply while creating jobs and economic activity.
-Last year, the industry’s record production of nearly 1.1 billion gallons supported some 50,000 jobs across the economy along with billions of dollars in GDP, household income and tax revenues.
+Last year, the industry’s record production of nearly 1.8 billion gallons supported more than 62,000 jobs across the economy along with billions of dollars in economic activity, household income and tax revenues.

-Biodiesel Reduces our Dependence on Foreign Oil: Biodiesel is diversifying our fuel supplies and limiting our exposure to unstable global oil markets that are so damaging to our economy and national security.
-Biodiesel's continued growth will give consumers more options and play a major role in expanding domestic refining capacity to reduce our reliance on imported fuels.
+Biodiesel Reduces our Dependence on Foreign Oil: Biodiesel is diversifying our fuel supplies and limiting our exposure to unstable global oil markets that weaken our economy and national security.
+Biodiesel's continued growth will give consumers more options and help expand domestic refining capacity to reduce our reliance on imported fuels.
 The nearly 8.2 billion gallons of biodiesel produced in the U.S. since 2005 have displaced an equivalent amount of imported diesel fuel with a clean-burning, efficient fuel that according to the EPA reduces lifecycle greenhouse gas emissions by as much as 86 percent compared to petroleum diesel fuel.